-Preferences Project (P3P) which is probably the best-supported privacy technology, is a product of this school of thought.1 P3P will block access to Web sites or automatically notify the online user if a Web site's privacy statement is not in line with privacy preferences.
+The USA has pursued its traditionally more liberal approach of self-regulation.
+US companies are focusing more on the use of privacy statements and privacy seals on their e-commerce Web sites.
+The main underlying assumptions are that people are privacy conscious and that they trust published privacy statements and -seals.
+Many surveys have supported this view [1, 28, 19].
+It is therefore argued that market forces will lead to the 'survival' of only those online companies that abide by acceptable privacy standards.
+The Platform for Privacy Preferences Project (P3P) which probably represents the best-supported privacy technology, is a product of this school of thought.2 P3P will block access to Web sites or automatically notify the online user if a Web site's privacy statement does not correspond to his or her privacy preferences.
 The consumer is then left to decide whether he or she still wants to use the service.
-As most surveys gave evidence of online users privacy concerns, it is hoped that consumers will stop accessing sites that do not provide appropriate policies.
+As most surveys gave evidence of online users privacy concerns, it is expected (and hoped?) that consumers will stop accessing sites that do not provide appropriate policies.

-The problem is that the surveys conducted to prove users' privacy consciousness only asked for attitudes, but never measured actual behavior.
+The problem is that the surveys conducted to prove users' privacy consciousness have only asked for attitudes, but never measured actual behavior.
 In particular, no observations exist on how consumers will react to promising benefits of highly interactive Web sites that offer individualized content as well as highly communicative and entertaining value.
-This is particularly interesting in the current context, because it allows to anticipate the success of current initiatives to protect privacy and to generate ideas for valuable adjustments.
-The empirical study presented hereafter fills this research gap by asking people for their privacy preferences and contrasting these claims with subsequent behavior during an online shopping trip.
+However, this is particularly interesting, because it will make it possible to anticipate the success of current initiatives to protect privacy and to generate ideas for valuable adjustments.
+The empirical study presented in this paper aims to fill this research gap by asking people for their privacy preferences and contrasting these claims with subsequent behavior during an online shopping trip.